 Overall: * * * *

-It’s fun.
-It’s a good kit gun.
+This is one fun gun.
+It’s also a good kit gun.
 If only it were more available.
 This would be a 5-star gun if you could get it in the mid-$300 price range where it belongs.
 There are so many ways to enjoy it and get utility from it, and it’s a sweet shooter to boot.